WarriorAchilles/copy-shopify-metafields/README.md

 - Metaobject definitions with fields that reference other metaobjects
 - Metafield definitions that reference metaobjects
 - Any definitions that would cause API errors during creation

+## API Version Management

+The tool uses Shopify's Admin GraphQL API and supports intelligent version management:

+- **Auto-Detection**: Automatically queries Shopify for the latest supported API version
+- **Manual Override**: Use `--apiVersion` parameter to specify a specific version
+- **Fallback**: Falls back to `2025-04` if auto-detection fails
+- **Version Compatibility**: Ensure both source and target stores support the specified API version
+- **Future-Proofing**: Always uses the latest available API version by default

+### How Auto-Detection Works

+The tool automatically queries Shopify's GraphQL API to determine the latest supported version:

+1. **Initial Query**: Uses a known working API version (2025-04) to query the shop's `apiVersion` field
+2. **Version Discovery**: Retrieves the latest supported API version from Shopify
+3. **Fallback**: If auto-detection fails, falls back to 2025-04
+4. **Logging**: Shows the detected version in the console output

+### API Version Best Practices

+1. **Use Auto-Detection**: Let the tool automatically find the latest version (recommended)
+2. **Manual Override**: Use `--apiVersion` only when you need a specific version
+3. **Test First**: Test with a development store before using in production
+4. **Monitor Deprecation**: Follow Shopify's API deprecation schedule

 ## How It Works